Archaeoses magicosema (Meyrick, 1936)

 (Photo: courtesy of Ken Harris, Churchill, Victoria)

-The adult moths of this species have brown forewings, each with various markings including a central transverse white-edged broken dark band.
+The adult moths have brown forewings, each with various markings including a central transverse white-edged broken dark band.
 The hindwings are plain brown.

 Archaeoses magicosema